LeonardoLimaDaSilva/Abstractor/README.md

 Provides a generic compensation algorithm that allows that custom Units of Work are implementated in a simplified way through extension points (see Abstractor.Cqrs.AzureStorage module for an extension example for the Azure Cloud Storage service).
 It implements the AOP (Aspected-Oriented Programming) paradigm, enabling the application composition in a highly decoupled and modularized way, favoring the structuring of a hexagonal architecture.

+Provides logging functionality throughout the framework, enabling the tracking of the entire application lifecycle.

 # Abstractor.Cqrs.EntityFramework

 Implementation of the Generic Repository and Unit of Work patterns for Entity Framework.